usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/In-Class-Materials/Module_5_DITAP_Facilitators_Guide_Case_Study.md

 **Target Audience:** Federal acquisition professionals enrolled in DITAP
 **Facilitator(s):** \[Insert Facilitator Name(s)\]

-### I. Overview & Objectives
+### I. Overview & objectives

 In this session, learners will explore how to apply adaptive leadership and influence strategies to navigate resistance, lead cross-functional teams, and sustain change in digital acquisition environments.
 It reinforces a critical skill set woven throughout the DITAP course: how to make change happen in complex systems.
 By connecting back to earlier activities—like stakeholder mapping (Module 2) and delivery planning (Module 4)—Module 5 helps learners reflect on the leadership mindset and influence strategies that underpin every successful digital acquisition.

 **Learning Objectives:**

-- Apply adaptive leadership and influence techniques in response to setbacks and pushback
+- Apply adaptive leadership and influence techniques in response to setbacks and pushback.
-- Reflect on personal change leadership approaches and identify opportunities for growth
+- Reflect on personal change leadership approaches and identify opportunities for growth.
-- Strengthen resilience and emotional intelligence when advancing innovation
+- Strengthen resilience and emotional intelligence when advancing innovation.
-- Connect mindset, wellness, and strategy as tools for sustaining long-term change efforts
+- Connect mindset, wellness, and strategy as tools for sustaining long-term change efforts.

 ### II.
-Materials & Preparation Required Materials:
+Materials & preparation required materials:

 **Materials**